SlaybaughLab/GroupResources/templates/Meeting-Updates-Template.md

 can even link to the repo from the GroupResources SlaybaughLab repo if you want to.

+Some of the below setup was inspired by [bullet journaling](https://www.youtube.com/watch?v=fm15cmYU0IM), which you don't need to do--but might be interested in.
+Also, that was an example of an external link :).

 ### <a name="top">Updates

 * [Update: 2016/07/27](#update-20160727)